LangGang-AI/editorthree.js/editor/docs/Implementing additional commands for undo-redo.md

 function DoSomethingCommand( editor ) {

         Command.call( this, editor ); // Required: Call default constructor

         this.type = 'DoSomethingCommand';            // Required: has to match the object-name! this.name = 'Set/Do/Update Something'; // Required: description of the command, used in Sidebar.History

-	// TODO: store all the relevant information needed to
+        // Follow existing commands (e.g. editor/js/commands/SetPositionCommand.js):
+        // - store the target object reference (and its uuid for serialization)
+        // - capture the old value(s)
-	// restore the old and the new state
+        // - capture the new value(s)
+        // Example: this.object = object; this.oldValue = object.position.clone(); this.newValue = newPosition.clone();

 }
 ```